 Mark and I chose to sit at the bar where we met some VERY happy people, some chatting with us and others playing a board or card game, while we learned for the first time about Beer Flights…do you know what a Flight is?
 It’s a wooden paddle filled with four to six mini (4-6 oz.) beer sample glasses full of whatever beer you want to sample…the idea was to try as many as needed to find what you liked best and then get a pint of it.
-In our first (of three) flight of four samplers we tried a porter, saison, IPA and a brown…each with funny names and completely different flavours than what I was expecting.
+In our first (of three) flights of four samplers we tried a porter, saison, IPA and a brown…each with funny names and completely different flavours than what I was expecting.

 To say we left there with a heightened sense of excitement for the beverage I had previously hated would be an understatement…we left with questions like, “why haven’t we heard of craft beer before now…were we living under a rock?” and “how and where can we get this again?”

 In that short 5 day trip, what we learned was that beer could have subtle flavours of chocolate, banana, tangerine, lemon/lime, coffee, vanilla, toasted coconut, honey, raspberries, blueberries and grapefruit …sometimes on their own and other times in a masterful combination like adding spices and mixing flavourful ingredients in food.
-And for someone like me, THAT was what I needed to enjoy beer…who knew?!
+And for someone like me, THAT was what I needed to enjoy "beer"…who knew?!

-When we look back and think about what else we were getting each time we sat in a new brewery like Bonsai, trying a selection of new beers in those awesome little beer flights, it was clear that in a day and age when cell phones and other electronic devices are so distracting, this new beer adventure had become an organic way for us to reconnect.
-It didn’t matter if we liked EVERY beer we tried, that wasn’t the point…it was being able to create conversation outside of family finances, raising kids and all the other well-known couples’ stressors or falling head first into electronic devices to escape…we could talk about flavours, the way the beer felt in our mouths, what we thought the beer was made of and before leaving, plan our next brewery date night!
+When we look back and think about what else we were getting (besides a flavour adventure) each time we sat in a new brewery like Bonsai, trying a selection of new beers in those awesome little beer flights, it was clear that in a day and age when cell phones and other electronic devices are so distracting, this new beer adventure had become an organic way for us to reconnect.
+It didn’t matter if we liked EVERY beer we tried, that wasn’t the point…it was being able to create conversation outside of family finances, raising kids and all the other well-known couples’ stressors, or falling head first into electronic devices to escape…we could talk about flavours, the way the beer felt in our mouths, what we thought the beer was made of and before leaving, plan our next brewery date night!
 What we had done was start dating again…and it was awesome!

-Now I don’t expect others will follow the path Mark and I have, but I sincerely hope that you will feel it necessary to open what may be a closed-to-beer mindset and do what we did and continue to do…get a flight of beer together, wherever you go, trying things you would NEVER normally consider, and enjoy the fun that comes with the new adventure like we are.
+Now I don’t expect others will follow the path Mark and I have, but I sincerely hope that you will feel it necessary to open what may be a closed-to-beer mindset and do what we did and continue to do…get a flight of beer together, wherever you go, trying things you would NEVER normally consider, and enjoy the fun that comes with every new adventure like we are!

 Lisa - "I'm an IPA girl"

-Now I am a passionate brewer that will talk beer with absolutely anyone that is willing and thanks to my training in the Intensive Brewing Science and Engineering program through the American Brewers Guild in 2016 and having a Chemical Engineering Tech diploma from the Southern Alberta Institute of Technology (SAIT) in Calgary (from back in 2000), I have the skills and experience to back it all up.
+Now I am a passionate brewmaster, that will talk beer with absolutely anyone that is willing and thanks to my training in the Intensive Brewing Science and Engineering program through the American Brewers Guild in 2016 and having a Chemical Engineering Tech diploma from the Southern Alberta Institute of Technology (SAIT) in Calgary (from back in 2000), I have the skills and experience to back it all up.